65 Fun Sight Word Activities That Work

 The Kindergarten Connection/Sight word cafe via thekindergartenconnection.com

-Put sight words in the pretend-play center and have students request, and then be served, sight words.
+Put magnetic letters and sight word cards on a “menu” in the pretend-play center.
+Students can request, and then be served, sight words.

 Learn more: The Kindergarten Connection

-Create sight word dominoes out of note cards and have students play dominoes, matching sight word with sight word.
+Create sight word dominoes out of note cards by dividing the cards in half and writing two sight words on each card.
+Create a set so that each word has a match.
+Then, have students play dominoes, matching sight word with sight word.

 Learn more: No Time for Flash Cards

-Write letters on bottle caps and have students build sight words by adding letters to the caterpillar’s body.
+Write letters on bottle caps and have students build sight words by either matching bottle cap letters to words that are already written, or by spelling a word they hear read aloud.

 Learn more: This Reading Mama

-Create raised sight words using a glue gun.
+Create raised sight words using a glue gun on posterboard.
 When the glue is dry, students can use the cards to color over and see sight word rubbings.

 Learn more: The OT Toolbox